 Aside from fresh asparagus, stock up on cremini mushrooms, a mix of orange, yellow or red bell peppers, cherry tomatoes, shallots, and fresh herbs and you are ready for this recipe.
 Zucchini and or eggplant can be substituted for the asparagus when in season.

-- First, roast the red or yellow bell pepper, mushrooms, tomatoes, asparagus and shallot in olive oil using two separate baking sheets lined with parchment paper (start checking your veggies after 25 minutes to ensure the perfect roasting).
+- First, roast the red or yellow bell pepper, mushrooms, tomatoes, asparagus and shallot in olive oil using.

-- Next, a separate baking sheet, roast the pine nuts or almonds for 6-7 minutes
+- Next, a separate baking sheet, roast the pine nuts or almonds.

 - While the veggies are roasting and pine nuts are toasting (hehe), cook the orzo in a large skillet.